Wynndow/meeting_room_project/README.md

 * `MR_EMAIL_PORT` - The port for the email server being used.
 * `MR_MAIL_SERVER` - The email server being used.
 * `MR_TEST_EMAIL_ADDRESS` = The test email address supplied by AWS.

+## Sending reminder emails

+The scheduling of sending reminder emails is handled in a separate app, which can be found here: [https://github.com/Wynndow/meeting_room_project_cron](https://github.com/Wynndow/meeting_room_project_cron).
+It sends a POST request to this app at a specified time which triggers the email sending.
+The POST route is protected with an token to prevent unintended sending.

 ### Running the test suite